Ukraine war: Asian nations feel economic brunt of conflict | DW | 21.03.2022

 The restrictions on the movement of ships in the Black Sea have also affected India's exports to the former Soviet republics of the Commonwealth of Independent States, due to the inadequacy of shipping lines.

 "Major supplies of sunflower oil come from Ukraine, and 13% of India's export of tea went to Russia.
-India is also a significant importer of phosphatic fertilizers from Russia," economist Lekha Chakraborty at the National Institute of Public Finance and Policy, told DW.
+India is also a significant importer of phosphatic fertilizers from Russia," said Lekha Chakraborty, a senior economist at the National Institute of Public Finance and Policy.

 The jump in global fuel prices since the beginning of the conflict in Ukraine has only added to India's challenges.
 Officials pointed out that the Indian Oil Corporation Limited has signed a deal with a Russian oil company to import 3 million barrels of crude.